Meta is updating its health marketing policies for 2025.

 TikTok

 TikTok is a surging social phenomenon, combining short form video with a rapidfire viewing experience and an impressively predictive algorithm.
-It’s also an increasingly-potent advertising option, even for health brands, and it has been building out restrictions and policies governing health advertising on the platform.
+It’s also an increasingly-potent advertising option, even for health brands.
+TikTok has been quickly building out restrictions and policies governing health advertising on its platform.
 TikTok’s health marketing restrictions include:

 Like Meta, TikTok explicitly asks brands not to use its tracking technology to collect healthcare information.